UVA-DSI/draft-online-bootcamp/module-2-version-control-with-GitHub/assignment-2-GitHub.md

 # Assignment 2: Computer Hardware and Scales
+1. make a github account
-make a repo and play with it using the github gui
+2. make a repo and play with it using the github gui